Spectacle Island (Massachusetts): History

-Spectacle Island opened to the public in June 2006 for use as a recreational area with hiking trails, a beach, a visitors' center with cafe, and a marina with 38 boat slips for visitors.
+Spectacle Island opened to the public in June 2006 for use as a recreational area with hiking trails, a beach, a visitors' center, and a marina with 38 boat slips for visitors.

 Transportation

 Spectacle Island is accessible to the public either through a ferry from Long Wharf or to private watercraft at the island's marina.
 Ferries run from and to Boston as well as from and to Georges Island.
 The marina was closed for almost two years in the late 2010s due to repairs required as the result of a storm in the winter of 2015.
 As of July 2017, the marina is open and public moorings are available.